NathanJColbert/EnvironmentalDataCProject/README.md

 ```bash
 -lwiringPi -lm -lmysqlclient
 ```

+gnuplot is also used to graph the data.

 The math library (lm) should come with C tools

 The wiring pi library is an open source repo at https://github.com/WiringPi/WiringPi.
 Creating the debian-package is the easiest way.
 Current instructions (subject to change)